hughbe/excel-mapper/README.md

 ## Mapping Strategies

+ExcelMapper supports three approaches to mapping Excel rows to objects.

 ### Automatic Mapping

-ExcelMapper automatically maps public properties and fields by matching column names (case-insensitive by default).
+ExcelMapper automatically maps **public properties and fields** by matching column names (case-insensitive by default).

-**Example:**
+**Important:**
+- Only **public instance properties with setters** are auto-mapped
+- Only **public instance fields** are auto-mapped
+- Static members, read-only properties, and indexers are ignored
+- Use `[ExcelIgnore]` to exclude specific properties/fields **Example:**

 | Name          | Department  | Position        | HireDate   | Salary | Active |